Goals

 to userb_dequeue

 to retrieve each update from the queue.
-This replaces the previous code that comparedgCount
+Remove the previous code comparinggCount

 Make the above changes and rebuild and run the program.
-It should now redraw the screen once for each button press in one-to-one correspondence, including patiently processing a backlog of redraws from a sequences of fast presses.
+It should now redraw the screen once for each button press in one-to-one correspondence, including patiently processing a backlog of individual redraws from each click in a fast sequence.

 When you're done, take a moment to verify your understanding:

-?
-Why is it essential to pay attention to that return value? - With this change, is it now necessary for
+- With this change, is it no longer necessary for

 gCount